videoDAC/livepeer-broadcaster/README.md

 ```
   - `192.168.2.113` is the IP address of the remote transcoder host

-2. Open a `Terminal` on the `simple-streaming-server` host, and run the following command:
+2. Open a `Terminal` on the remote Transcoder host, and run the following command:
 ```
 ./livepeer \
         -orchestrator \